No Match Found

 It is a general principle that taxpayers have a right to manage their tax affairs provided they act within the law.
 Equally they should also be able to access independent advice on their tax position.
-However, the global nature of the business world together with the complexity and competing priorities of national laws - including tax competition amongst nations - is such that it is not always clear where lines should be drawn.
-In order to assist with this, the member firms of the PwC1 Network act according to the following Global Tax Code of Conduct.
+However, the dynamic and complex nature of tax laws - both at a national and international level - is such that it is not always clear where lines should be drawn.
+To help our clients and our people make informed decisions on tax, taking into account the relevant considerations, the member firms of the PwC Network act according to the following Global Tax Code of Conduct.

 The main business of the tax practices of PwC firms is to support their clients, where so engaged, to:

 PwC firms work with clients that demonstrate high standards of legitimacy and integrity in their business and financial activities.
 Before accepting clients, and in continuing to work with existing clients, PwC firms satisfy themselves that the client intends to comply with their legal and regulatory obligations in relation to taxation.
 In this regard we pay particular attention to the following:

 We expect all of our people to apply these principles to the way they work, and we encourage them to consult whenever they are in doubt.

 Originally issued 2005 and most recently updated 1 July 2015.

 1 - At PwC, our purpose is to build trust in society and solve important problems.
 We’re a network of firms in 152 countries with over 327,000 people who are committed to delivering quality in assurance, advisory and tax services.
 Find out more and tell us what matters to you by visiting us at www.pwc.com.